-In today’s interview, I get to speak with an entomologist and a raw-meat carnivore, Andrew Graf, about why he chose the 100% raw-meat diet and the resulting improvements he saw in his health.
+In today’s interview, I get to speak with entomologist and a raw-meat carnivore advocate, Andrew Graf.

 Since high school, Andrew has been on a mission to lose weight and resolve nagging health problems.
 Then, after years of extreme exercise and struggling to find a diet that works he found carnivorism.
 It worked!

 Today, we get a chance to talk more about the benefits he believes raw-meat offers over cooked.

 If you know someone who is interested in learning more about:

 I really enjoyed hearing more about Andrew’s interesting food journey as well as some of his more controversial thoughts.

 Special thanks to Andrew for joining me on the show.
-Enjoy the episode!

 Show Notes with Timestamp Links